esper-io/dev-docs/docs/home/console.md

    **Deny Automatically**: This rule will deny any permission request from any app on the device.
 No notification will be shown to the user.
 You can [grant permissions to apps individually](./console.md#allow-app-permissions) from the Esper Console.

 **System Updates**

     The System updates option allows you to enforce a system update policy on the device when a system update is available via the device’s over-the-air (OTA) update service.
 There are four possible settings:

-   **Update automatically**: This option will install any over-the-air (OTA) updates automatically as soon as they become available without user interaction,  and reboot the devices when necessary.
+   **Update automatically**: This option will install any over-the-air (OTA) updates automatically as soon as they become available without user interaction,  and reboot the devices nwhen necessary.

    **Postpone installation**: This option postpones installation of an OTA update for 30 days.
 After 30 days, the system will prompt the device user to install the update.
 Subsequent updates will also follow the same 30-day postponement.
 This is ideal when you need time to validate your solution against new system updates before they are installed.